-For the year ended December 31, 2020, in excess of 95% of our revenues were fee-based and recurring in nature.
+For the year ended December 31, 2022, in excess of 95% of our revenues were fee-based and recurring in nature.
 Although the substantial majority of our revenues are fee-based and recurring, our revenues can fluctuate due to macroeconomic factors and the overall state of the financial markets, particularly in the United States.
 Our partner firms' wealth management fees are primarily based either on a contractual percentage of the client's assets based on the market value of the client's assets on the predetermined billing date, a flat fee, an hourly rate based on predetermined billing rates or a combination of such fees and are billed either in advance or arrears on a monthly, quarterly or semiannual basis.
-We estimate that approximately 26% of our revenues for the year ended December 31, 2020 were not directly correlated to the financial markets.
-Of the 74% of our revenues that were directly correlated to the financial markets, primarily equities and fixed income, for the year ended December 31, 2020, we estimate that approximately 67% of such revenues were generated from advance billings.
-We estimate that approximately 25% of our revenues for the three months ended December 31, 2020 were not directly correlated to the financial markets.
-Of the 75% of our revenues for the three months ended December 31, 2020 were not directly correlated to the financial markets.
-Of the 75% of our revenues for the three months ended December 31, 2020 were not directly correlated to the financial markets.
-Of the 75% of our revenues that were directly correlated to the financial markets, primarily equities and fixed income, for the three months ended December 31, 2020, we estimate that approximately 63% of such revenues were generated from advance billings.
-These revenues that were directly correlated to the financial markets, primarily equities that entitle our partner firms to bill for their services either in advance or arrears based on the value of client assets at such time.
-Since approximately 63% of our market correlated re respective service period, this generally results in a one quarter lagged effect of any market movements on our revenues.
+We estimate that approximately 24% of our revenues for the year ended December 31, 2022 were not directly correlated to the financial markets.
+Of the 76% of our revenues that were directly correlated to the financial markets, primarily equities and fixed income, for the year ended December 31, 2022, we estimate that approximately 66% of such revenues were generated from advance billings.
+We estimate that approximately 28% of our revenues for the three months ended December 31, 2022 were not directly correlated to the financial markets.
+Of the 72% of our revenues that were directly correlated to the financial markets, primarily equities and fixed income, for the three months ended December 31, 2022, we estimate that approximately 65% of such revenues were generated from advance billings.
+These revenues are impacted by market movements as a result of contractual provisions with clients that entitle our partner firms to bill for their services either in advance or arrears based on the value of client assets at such time.
+Since approximately 65% of our market correlated revenues are set based on the market value of client assets in advance of the respective service period, this generally results in a one quarter lagged effect of any market movements on our revenues.
 Longer term trends in the financial markets may favorably or unfavorably impact our total revenues, but not in a linear relationship.
-For example, during 2018, 2019 and 2020, the Standard & Poor's 500 Index had a total return of (4.4)%, 31.5% and 18.4%, respectively, and the Barclays U.S. Aggregate Bond Index had a total return for the same periods of 0.0%, 8.7% and 7.5% respectively.
-By comparison, for the same periods our organic revenue growth was 13.0%, 15.1% and 7.0%, respectively.
+For example, during 2020, 2021 and 2022, the Standard & Poor's 500 Index had a total return of 18.4%, 28.7% and (18.1)%, respectively, and the Barclays U.S. Aggregate Bond Index had a total return for the same periods of 7.5%, (1.5)% and (13.0)% respectively.
+By comparison, for the same periods our organic revenue growth was 7.0%, 24.0% and 8.5%, respectively.
 For additional information, please read "-How We Evaluate our Business."